Linked Data Event Streams

 tree:value "P1Y"^^xsd:duration . # Keep 1 year of data

-A ldes:DurationAgoPolicy uses a tree:value with an xsd:duration-typed literal to indicate how long ago the timestamp, indicated by the ldes:timestampPath that MAY be redefined in the policy itself.
+A ldes:DurationAgoPolicy uses a tree:value with an xsd:duration-typed literal to indicate how long ago the timestamp.
+When the ldes:timestampPath is redefined on the policy itself, a client MUST interpret the retention policy on this path instead.

 3.2.
 Version-based retention policies